See our Health & Social Care Curriculum below at Bentley Wood for KS4 and KS5

 Component 1: This unit provides students with the opportunity to explore how we grow and develop throughout our lives and to investigate the factors that affect this growth and development.

-Component 2: In this unit students gain an understanding of how care values are applied in health and social care settings, and their importance to work in the sector.
+Component 2: In this unit students gain an understanding of different health and social care services, barriers to accessing services and how care values are applied in health and social care settings, and their importance to work in the sector.

 Component 3: This unit allows students to learn about physiological and lifestyle factors that affect health and wellbeing of individuals.